Increasing Backups

 Results

-Once these changes were release in February 2023, backup-related support tickets decreased by 57.1% in 2 months.
+After launching the changes in February 2023, backup-related support tickets dropped by 57.1% within two months.

 The messaging became more accessible and intuitive, especially for non-native English speakers.

-The feature was cost-efficient: reduced support burden, improved user outcomes, and required minimal engineering lift.
+The solution was also cost-efficient by reducing support burden, improving user outcomes, and requiring minimal engineering effort to implement.